K. T. Achaya

 K. T. Achaya (6 October 1923 – 5 September 2002) was an oil chemist, food scientist, nutritionist, and food historian.

 He is the author of Indian Food: A Historical Companion, The Food Industries of British India, and A Historical Dictionary of Indian Food.

 Early life and education

-Kollegal Thammu Achaya was born 6 October 1923, in a Kodava family, in the Kollegal town of the Mysore kingdom (now part of Karnataka).
+Konganda Thammu Achaya was on born 6 October 1923 in Kollegal, then part of the Mysore Kingdom (now in Karnataka), into a Kodava family.
 He graduated in chemistry from the University of Madras in 1943.

-Achaya worked at the Indian Institute of Science for the next three years, doing research on oils, fats and foods system.
+Achaya subsequently worked at the Indian Institute of Science for three years, conducting research on oils, fats and foods system.
 In 1948, he co-authored the book Indian Dairy Products with K. S. Rangappa; a revised edition of the book was reprinted later in 1974.
-Achaya obtained a doctorate from the University of Liverpool in the UK, working at T. P. Hilditch's lab.
+He went on to earn a doctorate from the University of Liverpool in the United Kingdom, where he worked under T. P. Hilditch.

 Career

 After receiving his Ph.D., Achaya established the School of Fat Chemistry and Technology in Hyderabad, which later evolved into the Indian Institute of Chemical Technology.
 He researched on cottonseed processing and castor oil derivatives in Regional Research Laboratory in Hyderabad for 22 years starting from 1950.
 During this time, he published 150 publications and acquired 11 patents.
 In 1971, he became the executive director of Protein Foods and Nutrition Development Association of India in Mumbai.
 In 1977, Achaya moved to the Central Food Technological Research Institute (CFTRI), Mysore, as a consultant to the United Nations University (UNU) Programme for advanced training in Food Science and Technology for fellows from developing countries.
 He retired from CFTRI in 1983 and wrote several books after his retirement.